 These days you hear a lot about electric cars falling short of the claimed range by the manufacturers.
 It is pretty much the same story as the MPG ratings which never live up to the expectations.
 So we have a recommendation.
 The regulatory bodies should replace their traditional method of rating cars with a simple, real world test: Los Angeles to Las Vegas on one charge!

 If you think about it, this is the best test of an electric car’s real world’s performance, comfort, range and pretty much everything else.
 Not that too many people are inclined these days to go Vegas, what with the top casino codes at your fingertips anytime you want.
-But still, a good number of drivers make this journey every week, if not for gambling then for bachelor parties, or to partake in the city’s vibrant prostitution scene.
+But still, a good number of drivers make this journey every week, if not for sports betting California luxuries, then for bachelor parties, or to partake in the city’s vibrant prostitution scene.
 In any case, the point is, L.A. to Vegas on one charge is an excellent measure of evaluating an EV’s capabilities.

 Frankly, if an EV cannot make the 270 miles distance between L.A. and Vegas on one charge, it is not really a good one – simple as that.
 This is the absolute minimum inter-city range an electric car worthy of the name should be capable of.
 Think of it like the NCAP or IIHS rating.
 Sure, you can spend a little less and get the car with the lower rating.
 But it could very well end up costing you dearly later on.